4meta5/notes/Blockchain/Parity/polkadot.md

 To tie the network security to the *market capitalization* of the staking token, as many tokens as possible should be staked within the network maintenance operations.
 > we could incentivize this with a high interest rate paid out to validators

-**Key problem**: if the token is locked in the Staking Contract under punishment of re- duction, how can a substantial portion remain sufficiently liquid in order to allow price discovery?
+**Key problem**: if the token is locked in the Staking Contract under punishment of reduction, how can a substantial portion remain sufficiently liquid in order to allow price discovery?

 Potential solution? straight-forward derivative contract, securing fungible tokens on an underlying staked token...but this is difficult to create in a trust-free manner and there is an inherent disparity between the value of the derivative and the underlying.